lucidworks/fusion-financial-demo/README.md

 ## Updating the UI

-You have two options on the UI for editing:

-### Redeploy to Webapps
-1. Make your edits to the source
-1. Run `./redeploy.sh`

-### Local Maven Jetty Mode
+Develop the webapp locally:

 1. `cd app`
 1. `mvn jetty:run`

+And then redeploy as a Fusion webapp:

+1. Run `./redeploy.sh`

 ## Updating the Application